island-is/island.is/libs/api/domains/driving-license/README.md

-# Api Domains Driving License
+# API Domains Driving License

 This library was generated with [Nx](https://nx.dev).